lightning/bolts/04-onion-routing.md

 ## Legacy `hop_data` payload format

 The `hop_data` format is identified by a single `0x00`-byte length, for backward compatibility.
-It's payload is defined as:
+Its payload is defined as:

 1. type: `hop_data` (for `realm` 0)
 2. data: